U.S. Emission Reductions Slowed After Trump Pulled Out Of Paris Accord

 Burning coal releases about twice as much carbon dioxide as natural gas to make the same amount of energy.

 "Japan has been a real problem," says Nick Mabey, the head of the European environmental group E3G.
 He says Japan has provided low-interest financing to build coal-fired power plants at home and elsewhere in Asia.
-"I can't imagine it would have done that without the Trump administration withdrawing from [the] Paris [agreement]."
+"I can't imagine it would have done that without the Trump administration withdrawing from [the] Paris [Agreement]."

 China's investments have been more of a mixed bag.
 The Chinese government has poured money into electric vehicles and renewable energy technology, and it announced this month that China will reach peak emissions by 2030 and net-zero emissions by 2060.